Code-Institute-Submissions/vroom-1/README.md

     Without placeholder text for headings or an image src I risk validator warnings and with an image src for a non-existent picture or icon an error is logged to the console.
 I have no better solution.

+-   **Too much whitespace on schedule page for breakpoints equal to and larger than 1440px and cards not horizontally equally spaced**

+    The schedule page looks awful on viewports with 1440px and more.
+The track maps from the API are not responsive and there is not enough other content to fill the space.
+I've tried to adjust for this by changing the col-size from 6 to 4 for both cards, increasing the font-size and changing the margins.
+It looks slightly better, but the result is still not satisfactory.
+I can't make the track maps from the API responsive.
+A third column with session times being displayed in local time would greatly amend this problem, but currently I have no solution.

 ## **Deployment**

 ---